commerceblock/blip-XXXX/blip-XXXX.md

 ## Universality

-Most nodes are probably not interested in Zeroconf State Channel, but that is fine since for the approach to be useful only two parties are needed to be interested in establishing such a channel to support it, and they connect to each other directly.
+Most nodes are probably not interested in State Channels, but that is fine since for the approach to be useful only two parties are needed to be interested in establishing such a channel to support it, and they connect to each other directly.

 ## Backwards Compatibility

-The Zeroconf State Channel protocol is not backwards compatible.
+The State Channel protocol is not backwards compatible.

 ## Acknowledgements